Guide to Building a Career as a Scrum Master

 - Introducing the fundamental ideas of Sprint

-- Practicing various Facilitation techniques to facilitate different Scrum events
+- Practising various Facilitation techniques to facilitate different Scrum events

 - Showing the stakeholders the functionalities and attributes of working software and getting their feedback